All Episodes

 No word on whether the exorcism was successful.

-But again, uh just to make sure no rumors erupt here.
+But again, just to make sure no rumors erupt here, this is not Perez Hilton on the video.

-This uh another story that took place while I was absent playing golf, staying in touch with the common man, as President Obama says, It's the reason he plays golf.
+This, another story that took place while I was absent playing golf, staying in touch with the common man, as President Obama says, is the reason he plays golf.

 He said it.